-Jeff is currently a Partner at RLC Ventures, an early stage, software focused, VC fund.
+Jeff is currently General Partner at Concept Ventures, an early stage, software focused, VC fund.
+It is currently the largest dedicated pre-seed fund in the UK.

-He has an investment career which spans over 35 years having held senior positions at F&C, as head of emerging markets and BMO Asset Management where he was responsible for AUM of over \$5 billion.
+He has an investment career which spans over 40 years having held senior positions at F&C, as head of emerging markets and BMO Asset Management where he was responsible for AUM of over \$5 billion.
+He has specific expertise in ESG related matters.